 Georgian protesters clash with police for a second night after EU talks are suspended

 On Friday evening, protesters again swarmed the parliament, with some trying to break the metal gates to the building.
-Riot police used water cannons to drive them back and later moved to push some of the demonstrators away from the area.
+Riot police used water cannons to push them away from the building and later moved to force them farther back along the Rustaveli Avenue, the city’s main boulevard.

+Some of the protesters used garbage bins and benches to try to build barricades.

+Clashes between police and protesters also erupted late Friday in the Black Sea port of Batumi.

 Georgian Dream’s disputed victory in the Oct.
 26 election, which was widely seen as a referendum on the country’s aspirations to join the European Union, has sparked massive demonstrations and led to an opposition boycott of the parliament.
 The opposition said the vote was rigged under the influence of Russia seeking to keep Georgia in its orbit.